 LIGHTING.
 This is absolutely crucial.
 The light must fall from the front and be dispersed.
 In the attached recording it can be seen that in our case, after testing many different solutions, we decided to use two rectangular paper lamps from IKEA store, arranged them at the two sides of the screen at an average power level.
 Image quality (assessed with the FaceReader algorithm) was thus almost the maximum.
 In addition, this solution is very aesthetic.

 HAIR.
 FaceReader cannot deal with hair that covers the eyebrows.
 This kind of hairstyle makes the FaceReader software completely helpless.
-All that remians is asking the study participants to use the plastic band in that case.
-If the headphones are used during the study, you can ask the participants to use them to make sure the hair arrangement is appropiate.
-Unfortunately, request of this kind makes the participants aware that their face is a point of interest during the study.
+All that remains is asking the study participants to use the elastic band in that case.
+If the headphones are used during the study, you can ask the participants to use them to make sure the hair arrangement is appropriate.
+Unfortunately, such requests make the participants aware that their face is a point of interest during the study.

 HANDS.
-When part of the face is covered by the palm of a hand, FaceReader begins to create grotesque facial model and the interpretation is completely wrong.
+When part of the face is covered by the palm of a hand, FaceReader begins to create a grotesque facial model and the interpretation is completely wrong.
 Therefore, you should review all the recordings and such artifacts should be removed before analysis.
-The participants should be instructed to refrain from touching their faces - for some people it might be difficult, because touching the face is a strong habit.
+The participants should be instructed to refrain from touching their faces - for some people, it might be difficult because touching the face is a strong habit.

 DETAILED DATA ANALYSIS.
-Should you be interested in a detailed record of changes frame by frame (and most psychologists will be interested in that), you need to deal with the fact that FaceReader exports raw data to simple .txt file.
+Should you be interested in a detailed record of changes frame by frame (and most psychologists will be interested in that), you need to deal with the fact that FaceReader exports raw data to a simple .txt file.
 Its analysis will require much invention, eg. developing a set of complex macros for use in Excel.
-Detailed report gives a tremendous opportunities for data analysis, but FaceReader 5.0 does not provide any tools for their easy use.
+A detailed report gives tremendous opportunities for data analysis, but FaceReader 5.0 does not provide any tools for their easy use.

 TIME-CONSUMING ANALYSIS.
-In psychological research in most situations the video of the study will be recored to disk and analyzed later, eg. after the completion of the study.
-For our research we used very fast computers (Dell Workstation T3600 Precission, and PC i7 2600K processor overclocked to 4.4 GHz).
-In each of these cases the speed of the analysis was not greater than 10-15 frames per second, due to the fact that the software uses only one processor core.
-Thus, analysis of half hour recording takes approximately 45 minutes.
-This in turn means that a very good computer working at top speed is able to process about 30 recordings per day.
-It is therefore necessary to save a few days to conduct the analysis.
+In psychological research, in most situations, the video of the study will be recorded to disk and analyzed later, eg. after the completion of the study.
+For our research, we used very fast computers (Dell Workstation T3600 Precision, and PC i7 2600K processor overclocked to 4.4 GHz).
+In each of these cases, the speed of the analysis was not greater than 10-15 frames per second, due to the fact that the software uses only one processor core.
+Thus, analysis of half-hour recording takes approximately 45 minutes.
+This, in turn, means that a very good computer working at top speed is able to process about 30 recordings per day.
+It is, therefore, necessary to save a few days to conduct the analysis.